Profile information Member settings

 • the incapacitated person themselves

-• any person under the last will
+• any other person named on the application

 What will the court take into account when deciding whether to grant a statutory will?